 Is Audi e-tron Expensive to Insure?

-MoneyGeek's analysis of 256 SUVs shows the Audi e-tron ranking 212th for affordability, meaning there are 211 cheaper options to insure.
-It costs just a few dollars more per month than a Lamborghini Urus and sits slightly below an Audi RS Q8 in terms of insurance expenses.
-This middle-tier positioning among SUVs provides helpful context for potential buyers.
+MoneyGeek's analysis of 256 SUVs ranks the Audi e-tron 212th for affordability, with 211 cheaper options to insure.
+Monthly premiums run a few dollars more than a Lamborghini Urus and slightly less than an Audi RS Q8.

-While it's middle of the pack for SUVs, the e-tron ranks 732nd out of 827 total vehicles, placing it among the most expensive 25% of cars to insure overall.
-The Isuzu Amigo claims the cheapest SUV spot, while the Audi SQ8 e-tron commands the highest premiums in this category.
+At 732nd out of 827 total vehicles, the e-tron is among the most expensive cars to insure overall.
+Among SUVs, the Isuzu Amigo has the cheapest insurance.
+The Audi SQ8 e-tron has the highest.

 | Cadillac Lyriq-V | $217 | 209 |